ZecHub/zechub/site/zcashtech/Halo.md

 ### Filecoin

-Since its deployment, the halo2 library has been adopted in projects like the zkEVM, there is potential integration of Halo 2 into the proof system for the Filcoin Virtual Machine.
+Since its deployment, the halo2 library has been adopted in projects like the zkEVM, there is potential integration of Halo 2 into the proof system for the Filecoin Virtual Machine.
 Filecoin requires numerous costly proofs of spacetime / proofs of replication.
 Halo2 will be pivotal in compressing the space usage, better scaling the network.

 [Filecoin Foundation video with Zooko](https://www.youtube.com/watch?v=t4XOdagc9xw)